Welcome to House of Origami

 Wiley Fox

 In Japan, foxes symbolize intelligence associated with the Shinto spirit Inari.
-This particular origami is challenging to make but produces one of the finest examples of the Kitsami Origami style.
+This particular origami was created by Kashuaki Serizawa and produces one of the finest examples of the Kitsune origami style.

 Regal Bloodhound